-I am a research scientist at Interactions, a startup backed by VCs including Softbank.
-Interactions acquired AT&T's speech and natural language technologies, and AT&T's Watson group (where I was in) transferred from AT&T Labs Research to Interactions in December 2014 (refer to Interactions Press Release for details).
+I am a principal inventive scientist at Interactions, a startup that is backed by VCs including Softbank and also has strategic alliance with AT&T. Interactions acquired AT&T's speech and natural language technologies, and AT&T's Watson Speech and Natural Language group (where I was in) transferred from AT&T Labs Research to Interactions in December 2014 (refer to Interactions Press Release for details).

 My past and current work are in the following areas:

-While I continue to work on these areas at the new startup, my research in these areas is based on my work in the following three unique places with great people:
+I continue to work on these areas at the new startup, Interactions, building on my work in the following three unique places with great people:

-My work at AT&T Lab Research is introduced at this link (this link should be available until the end of 2015 and maybe more...we still have strategic ties with AT&T).
-Note that the content below mainly introduces my work prior to joining AT&T. Someday, I hope your virtual agent will collect all of my information from multiple sources from every places, cyber and physical, where I left my digital footprints and present you an integrated view of who I am, which is also my goal. :)
+Webpages of my research at AT&T Lab Research are not maintained anymore, but a link in the demo tab introduces my work on multi-modal virtual agents.
+At AT&T, I also worked on natural language processing that is a core part of virtual agents' natural language interfaces to users.
+Note that the content below mainly introduces my work prior to joining AT&T. Someday, I hope virtual agents will be able to collect all of my information from multiple sources from every places, cyber and physical, where I left my digital footprints and present you an integrated view of who I am, which is also my goal. :)

 At IHMC, I was a research scientist at the Institute for Human and Machine Cognition (IHMC), a research institute of the Florida University System.
-I had special opportunities working with Dr. James Allen and Dr. Jeffrey Bradshaw in many interesting projects including CALO best known for Apple's Siri that was spun off from the CALO effort.
+I had special opportunities working with Dr. James Allen and Dr. Jeffrey Bradshaw in many interesting projects including CALO that was one of the largest DARPA AI projects to develop personal assistant agents that learn and organize.
 As part of CALO, We developed a system called PLOW that let users teach complex tasks in a natural way by show & tell (often, with a single example).
 You may check demo videos here.
 We received an outstanding paper award in AAAI 2007 and our work with PLOW was very well received within the CALO project.

 Before joining IHMC, I studied and received my Ph.D. in Computer Science from University of Southern California under the supervision of Prof. Milind Tambe.
 My advisor Dr. Tambe is Helen N. and Emmett H. Jones Professor in Engineering at USC and the director of Teamcore research group that has done excellent work and created a wonderful research network among its current members and alumni.

 Below is a list of my research topics at IHMC and USC with selected publications.
-For further information, you can contact me by email (firstname.lastname@example.org).
+For further information, you can contact me by email (email@example.com or firstname.lastname@example.org).